openstack-archive/sahara/doc/source/userdoc/features.rst

 is the inability to control where an instance is actually running.
 It is not always possible to ensure that two new virtual machines are started on different physical machines.
-As a result, any replication within the cluster is not reliable because all replicas may turn up on one physical machine.
+As a result, any replication within the cluster is not reliable because all replicas may be co-located on one physical machine.
 To remedy this, sahara provides the anti-affinity feature to explicitly command all instances of the specified processes to spawn on different Compute nodes.
 This is especially useful for Hadoop data node processes to increase HDFS replica reliability.

 Starting with the Juno release, sahara can create server groups with the ``anti-affinity`` policy to enable this feature.
 Sahara creates one server